tdlib/td/README.md

 <a name="using-json"></a>
 ### Using `TDLib` from other languages
 `TDLib` provides efficient native C++, Java, and C# (will be released soon) interfaces.
 But for most use cases we suggest to use the JSON interface.
-It can be easily used with any language that supports C binginds.
+It can be easily used with any language that supports C bindinds.
 See
 [example/python/tdjson_example.py](https://github.com/tdlib/td/tree/master/example/python/tdjson_example.py) for an
 example of such usage.